dajuric/dot-imaging/README.md

 ## Getting started
 + Just pick what you need.
 An appropriate readme file will be shown upon selected NuGet package installation.
-+ Each project in "Source" has a short readme
 + Samples

 ## Want image processing algorithms ?